stuxnet147/luna-1/README.md

 This repo should serve as a reference rather then working code, after all it is luna-1, a probe to test how these theoretical concepts would play out.

 # Project Info

+This is an old project that tested many of my theoretical page table manipulation concepts.
+This project was created in part to find bugs/problems with my theories and to be used as a reference for future projects.
+It was not ment to be used for anything else.
+From this project I have learned that PSKP (Process-Context Specific Kernel Patches) is not page guard friendly.
+Patch guard does indeed check the kernel PML4E's to ensure they are pointing at valid PDPT's.
+Although triggering patchguard has never been done before personally.
+This leads me to my second patchguard related conclusion; using this to patch ntoskrnl.exe does not bypass patchguard as patch guard can run in all address spaces.
+Reguardless I have never been able to trip patchguard on these detections, I've ran this is code in a VM for over 48 hours doing a simple patch to ntoskrnl.exe.

+Another note about PSKP is that when memory is allocated in the new PDPT, PD, and PT it is not being mapped into other processes kernel mappings.
+This means its possible to crash the system by allocating memory, KeStackAttaching and then accessing that memory (since its not mapped into the process you KeStackAttached too).
+Any function that uses KeStackAttachProcess can cause an access violation and thus a crash.
+MmCopyVirtualMemory allocates a pool and then calls KeStackAttachProcess.
+This was the reason i manually walk the paging tables and map the physical memory into virtual memory.

+Since this project uses a very very old version of PTM, before PTM was every made, it uses a different technique to map physical memory into virtual memory.
+The code in this project changes a PTE of a VirtualAlloc'ed page to point at another VirtualAlloc'ed pages PT.
+This allows the library to change the second
+VirtualAlloc'ed pages PFN from usermode.

 ### luna-1 (AMD)

 Driver gets allocated inside of the kernel using a normal pool.
 The Nt headers of the driver are zero'ed.
 Communication with this driver happens via a process specific